Fall 2024 Entry Updates for US Applicants

 To be competitive for entry, we do recommend students submit ACT or SAT scores, but they may not be required for admission to all courses depending on your academic profile.

 The GPA requirement will vary depending on what course you apply to and your academic profile.
-We have a minimum GPA requirement of 3.0 on a 4.0 scale (B Average), unweighted - however, to be competitive for entry applicants without test scores may need up to a 3.66 (A- average)
+We have a minimum GPA requirement of 3.2 on a 4.0 scale (B Average), unweighted - however, to be competitive for entry applicants without test scores may need up to a 3.66 (A- average).

-Many of our courses do not require any AP or SAT II Subject exams, but some of our more competitive courses require 1-3 additional subject exams to be competitive for entry.
-AP and SAT II subject tests may also supplement your application in lieu of SAT or ACT results.
+Many of our courses do not require any AP exams, but some of our more competitive courses require 1-3 additional subject exam scores to be competitive for entry.
+UCD will consider any AP exam score of 2 or higher in your application.
+AP exam scores may also supplement your application in lieu of SAT or ACT results.

 You can indicate on your application that you plan to take additional exams.
 If you meet entry requirements based on your GPA alone you will receive an offer without your exam scores.
 If we need your exam scores to meet entry requirements, you may receive a Conditional Offer, which will give you until the summer to receive and submit your scores.